TayoOlofintuyi/prolang_proj_spring_2024/README.md

 ### `play_sound` :: FilePath -> Sound -> IO ()

 Plays a sound. requires a file path to write the sound to.
+Sound will be stored in the file path provided.

 ### `play_phrase` :: FilePath -> Phrase -> IO ()

 Plays a phrase. requires a file path to write the sound to.
+The resulting sound from phrase will be stored in the file path provided.

 ### `save` :: FilePath -> Sound -> IO ()